Ad5001/LogarithmPlotter/README.md

         You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Language files translations located at LogarithmPlotter/i18n are licensed under GNU GPL3.0+ and are copyrighted by their original authors.
-See LICENSE.md for more details:
+See LICENSE.md for more details.
+Language files translations located at assets/i18n are licensed under GNU GPL3.0+ and are copyrighted by their original authors:

 - 🇭🇺 Hungarian translation by [Óvári](https://github.com/ovari)
 - 🇳🇴 Norwegian translation by [Allan Nordhøy](https://github.com/comradekingu)